• Skip to primary navigation

 • Add the red wine, using a wooden spoon to deglaze the pan.

-• Lower heat to medium and add the butter and whisk until melted.
-Whisk in the beef broth, worcestershire sauce and salt.
+• Add the butter and whisk until melted.
+Whisk in the beef broth, Worcestershire sauce and salt.

-• Bring au jus sauce to a boil on high heat, and let it reduce for 5 minutes.
+• Bring au jus sauce to a boil on medium heat (no lid), and let it reduce for 5 - 6 minutes.

 • Strain the sauce and add additional salt and pepper to taste.